What is a Catalytic Converter? What Does it Do?

 Catalytic converter theft is prevalent for two main reasons.
 These components are pretty costly to replace, so thieves will steal them from vehicles and then sell them to illegally operated automotive shops.
 These shops will then sell them at a lower cost to people who don’t care where the parts come from.

-The other reason they are attractive for thieves is the extreme value of the precious metals they contain.
+The other reason they are attractive to thieves is the extreme value of the precious metals they contain.
 These metals can fetch thousands of dollars on the market for only ounces of the metal.
 Before you start thinking that catalytic converter theft is a good side hustle, you have to realize the amounts of these metals in the catalytic converters are very small.
 You would also need a way to extract the metals.
 It takes a dedicated criminal to make that happen.

 Now, you know where the catalytic converter is located and what it does.
 It’s honestly pretty incredible that such a seemingly simple system can make such a massive difference.
 Simply by harnessing a natural reaction between exhaust chemicals and precious metals, scientists have figured out a way to make the air cleaner.
 And now, with the push into battery-powered automobiles, they are taking this even further!